High End 2018 - Munich, Germany

 The Reference 160M is rated to deliver 140W and has output terminals for 4-, 8-, or 16-ohm speaker loads, and also has both balanced XLR and single-ended RCA inputs.
-There is an auto-shutoff feature that can be defeated and the fan speed is adjustable.
-Also included are a tube hour counter and tube monitor LED that indicates whether each output tube is operating properly.
-Finally, there is an RS-232 connection and a remote turn-on input.
+There’s an auto-shutoff feature that can be defeated, and the fan speed is adjustable.
+Also included are a tube hour counter and a tube monitor LED that indicates whether each output tube is operating properly.
+Finally, there’s an RS-232 connection and a remote turn-on input.
 The Reference 160M is priced at $30,000 per pair.

-Kii’s BXT is an extension module designed to add bass to the Three, their DSP-controlled active loudspeaker.
-A pair of BXTs will cost you $15,000 and contributes 16 drivers and 7000W to a Kii Three BXT system.
+Kii’s BXT is an extension module designed to add bass to the Three, the company’s DSP-controlled active loudspeaker.
+A pair of BXTs will cost you $15,000 and will contribute 16 drivers and 7000W to a Kii Three BXT system.
 Adding a BXT will cause the Three to automatically reconfigure its DSP software to include it as part of the complete system.

 The Marten Coltrane Momento 2 is the second-from-the-top model in the company’s line of loudspeakers.
 It uses Accuton Cell drivers and first-order crossovers.
 The four-way model uses an upper midrange and a tweeter made from diamond, along with a ceramic lower midrange and aluminum-honeycomb woofers.
 Passive radiators on the rear round out the driver complement.
 The price is €310,000/pr.

-Swedish manufacturer Engström debuted their new entry-level, fully balanced 300B integrated tube amplifier that is named Arne, after a Swedish jazz musician.
-It is the result of ten years of R&D since the launch of their Lars mono power amplifier, which is named after one of the company’s cofounders and is priced at over €100,000 for a pair.
-Priced at €30,000, the Arne is said to be designed with a “jazz band mentality” and with the intent to bring their unique Scandinavian sound to a wider audience, due to it being much lower priced than the Lars and their other models.
+Swedish manufacturer Engström debuted its new entry-level, fully balanced 300B integrated tube amplifier named Arne, after a Swedish jazz musician.
+It’s the result of ten years of R&D since the launch of the company’s Lars mono power amplifier, which is named after one of Engström’s cofounders and costs more than €100,000 for a pair.
+Priced at €30,000, the Arne is said to be designed with a “jazz band mentality” and with the intent to bring the company’s unique Scandinavian sound to a wider audience, due to it being much lower priced than the Lars and the company’s other models.

 Most-Read Articles on Global